patrikx3/redis-ui/README.md

 The GUI will be @ http://localhost:7843

 ### Kubernetes
-A complete example of deployment redis-ui in kubernetes using raw manifests https://github.com/patrikx3/redis-ui/blob/master/k8s
+A complete example of deployment `p3x-redis-ui` in kubernetes using raw manifests https://github.com/patrikx3/redis-ui/blob/master/k8s

 ```bash